Walodja1987/xns/README.md

    - Cannot be `"eth"` (forbidden to avoid confusion with ENS)
 - **Price per name:**
    - Must be a multiple of 0.001 ETH (0.001, 0.002, 0.250, etc.)
-   - Each price can only be assigned to one namespace (price uniqueness is enforced)
+   - Multiple namespaces can share the same price (price uniqueness is not enforced)
 - **Fee:** 200 ETH registration fee (contract owner pays 0 ETH during the first year after deployment)

 **Examples:**